elsaprada/CdGM_PRB/README.md

-# CdGM_PRB
+# Theory of Caroli--de Gennes--Matricon analogs in full-shell hybrid nanowires
-Paper "Theory of Caroli--de Gennes--Matricon analogs in full-shell hybrid nanowires"
+Paper repository with code to generate all simulations and figures